NorteX-dev/modular-dbot-template/README.md

+# Modular Discord Bot Template

-# modular-dbot-template
+## modular-dbot-template

-This is a fully modular Discord bot template.
+⭐ A fully modular Discord bot template.

-It is meant to streamline creation of completely detached "modules" with their own, focused behavior.
+It is meant to streamline creation of Discord bots in a concern-separation paradigm where you use "modules" to structure your app.

 ## The idea behind it

-The core is responsible for loading and managing modules.
+The "core" is responsible for loading and managing modules.
-It does not (and should never) have any front-facing functionality, like commands, events, components, API routes, database accesses etc.
+It does not (and should never) have any front-facing functionality, like commands, events, components, API routes, database accesses etc. Core files are located in `/lib`, `index.ts`.

+`configShape.ts` and `webserver.ts` are also part of the core, but meant to be editable in the development process.

 A module should be removable without causing other modules to break - except those, which depend on it.